qilingframework/rtfd.io/docs/print.md

 ### ql.filter

-Filter out functions or syscall is possible via ql.filter option.
-For log and stdio.
+Filter out others and only print certain functions or syscall.
+This is possible now via ql.filter option.
+It work for both log and stdio.

 ```
 #!/usr/bin/env python3